The Reed Foundation

 Leadership Philosophy:

-Sir Alec Reed has been quoted as stating: “I believe that wealthy people have a responsibility to give and the wealthiest 1% need to be more proactive.”
+Sir Alec Reed stated: “I believe that wealthy people have a responsibility to give and the wealthiest 1% need to be more proactive.”
 This philosophy drives the Foundation's substantial commitment to match funding, which the Foundation uses to encourage broader philanthropic giving across society.
-The leadership recognizes match funding as a mechanism to amplify impact: “We create grants that create a multiplier effect,” focusing on increasing overall charitable funding while encouraging partnership and collaboration.
+The leadership recognises match funding as a mechanism to amplify impact: “We create grants that create a multiplier effect,” focusing on increasing overall charitable funding while encouraging partnership and collaboration.

 How to Apply